 - Clinical science

 Nephritic syndrome is characterized by glomerular damage leading to hematuria, pyuria, water retention, and subsequent hypertension and edema.
 It can be caused by a variety of conditions including autoimmune, hereditary, and infectious diseases.
-This learning card provides an overview of nephritic syndrome; underlying conditions are discussed in more detail in other learning cards.
+This article provides an overview of nephritic syndrome; underlying conditions are discussed in more detail in other articles.
 Nephritic diseases can present in varying degrees of severity, ranging from asymptomatic hematuria to systemic involvement as in rapidly progressive glomerulonephritis.
 The urine sediment is typically characterized by red blood cell (RBC) casts, mild to moderate proteinuria (< 3.5 g/day), and sterile pyuria.
 Diagnosis of the underlying disease is often based on presentation and laboratory values, although renal biopsy may be indicated for confirmation.

 | || |